 - Moz Google Algorithm Change History: http://moz.com/google-algorithm-change

 This is your single repository of knowledge for the most recent and past updates from Google.
 Did you see a drop in traffic?
 Check out this page to see if there was an update to match.

 We’ve talked about this tool before but it’s worth mentioning again because of just how useful it is.
 Imagine the Moz Google Update page in an interactive format that you can lay over your analytics to see if any updates line up.
 It is invaluable for diagnosing penalties.

 - Understanding Pigeon: http://searchenginewatch.com/sew/how-to/2363063/how-google-pigeon-impacted-local-queries-and-what-you-can-do

 There is still a lot of confusing around Pigeon.
 This post explains thing clearly so you can understand not only what happened but also what you can do about it.

 Not only does this post do a good job of explaining what these cuddly animals have to do with your rankings, it gives some tips on what to do if you have been hit.

-Second Course: The Headache that is Google My Business
+Second Course: The Headache that is Google Business Profile

-Google Places, Google Local, Google + Local, Google My Business, who knows what to call it these days.
+Google Places, Google Local, Google + Local, Google Business Profile, who knows what to call it these days.
 Get the skinny in this post.

 Blumenthal is the go-to guy for all things Google Local and his piece on the bulk editor is a great way to introduce yourself to the feature if you have 10+ locations to manage.